faiyaz106/faiyaz106/README.md

 - 👋 Hi, I’m Faiyaz Ahmad
-- 👀 I’m pursuing Masters' in Data Science
+- 👀 I have recently graduated with MS in Data Science.
-- 💞️ My area of interest in Computer Vision and Natural Language Processing.
+- 💞️ My area of interest in Computer Vision and Natural Language Processing by using Deep Learning.
-- I have experience in working in GCP and AWS Cloud.
+- Proficient in Building Data Pipeline and Machine Learning solution using  GCP and AWS Cloud Infrastructure.
-- 📫 How to reach me - Pl mail me- faiyazahmad5045@gmail.com
+- 📫 How to reach me - Pl mail me- faiyaza@umich.edu or faiyazahmed106@gmail.com

 <!---
 faiyaz106/faiyaz106 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.